martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 transfer, the user agent loads the transfer target URL.

 Note:
-: Including the transfer target URL in content means that altering the value will cause the content hash to assume a new value.
-This generates a new content-based origin.
+: Including the transfer target URL in content means that the content hash is dependent on its value.
+This ensures that different content-based origins are produced if different transfer target URLs are used.
 Two different origins cannot share state.

-A commitment in this form allows user agents to present the target origin in interfaces.
+A commitment in this form could allow user agents to present the target origin in interfaces.
 While no strong assurances can be made about the attribution of content to this origin, this might make it easier to generate user interfaces.

 Different content types might provide a way of encoding the transfer target URL.